Taylor Swift's publicist hits back at "fabricated lies" that she secretly married Joe Alwyn

-Taylor Swift‘s publicist has responded to reports that the singer secretly married her ex-boyfriend Joe Alwyn, calling them “fabricated lies”.
+Taylor Swift‘s publicist has responded to reports that the singer secretly married her ex-boyfriend Joe Alwyn when they were an item, calling them “fabricated lies”.

 The ‘Midnights’ pop star and actor Alwyn (Conversations With Friends) broke up earlier in 2023 following a six-year relationship.
 In 2022, multiple sources told Life & Style that the then-couple were engaged.